Skip to main content

 • She may have a medical diagnosis that was missed by the prior specialist.

 • Suggesting that anxiety is the cause, if done at the wrong time and in the wrong manner, risks communicating to the patient that the ‘pain is in her head’.
-This forfeits any opportunity to help this individual.
+This may forfeit any opportunity to help this individual.

-• Anxiety may be a contributor, but there may be other contributing medical conditions such as irritable bowel syndrome or constipation, which can be successfully addressed.
+• Anxiety may be a contributor, but there may be other relevant medical conditions such as irritable bowel syndrome or constipation, which can be successfully addressed.

 And while physicians need to tread this terrain carefully, patients have a responsibility here also.
 Both sides need to be open to all reasonable diagnostic possibilities as they contemplate the complex tangled web of the mind-body relationship.